 - Compassion: I feel with you and act skillfully to relieve your suffering.
 This is what Froukje Sleeswijk Visser calls detachment; I detach myself from our emotional connection to help you with increased understanding.

-Besides communicating Cindy’s hierarchy, this visualization shows some other things.
+Besides communicating Wigglesworth’s hierarchy, this visualization shows some other things.

 - We usually don’t start from a place of apathy; we tend to fall down into it.

 - It’s OK if we fall down a level, as long as we can climb back up.